You are here

 Native to Britain and many parts of Europe the sweetly scented primrose has many medicinal and cultural values similar to the cowslip and is considered by some to be more important medicinally.

 In the language of flowers it represented both the joy of youth and young love.
 In some parts of the country balls of flowers were once used by girls as a predictor of marriage, during the game they sung the names of potential suitors.
 Like the cowslip, the primrose is associated with the story of Melicerta, whose lover pined away after her sudden death.
-Shakespeare also associates the plant with death referring to it as the funeral flower for youth in 'Cymbeline Act 4'.
+Shakespeare also associates the plant with death referring to it as the funeral flower for youth in 'Cymbeline Act 4, scene 2'.

 On a brighter note Robert Burns (1759-1796) wrote of it with a fondness several times, for example it appears in the well known song 'Sweet Afton' with the lines: